APNIC-net/rdapd/test/test-snapshot/README.md

 Edit:

 ```
-SNAPSHOT_DIR_PATH=/tmp/whowas-test
+SNAPSHOT_DIR_PATH=/tmp/rdapd-test
 ```

 ## Running

-To run the WHOWAS to create the test snapshot file.
+To run the rdapd to create the test snapshot file.
 Use the following Docker Compose command.

 ```